EOSC-CZ/sablona-dokumentace/en/technical-documentation/repository-processes.md

 - *Describe the frequency, method of harvesting and making data accessible in the repository.*

 ---
-For more detailed information on data and metadata validation, see the related document [Information management](information-management.md)
+For more detailed information on data and metadata validation, see the related document [Content understandability](content-understandability.md)